MAHESH BANK

 Premises less depreciation

-Furniture and Fixtures less deprection
+Furniture and Fixtures less depreciation

 Computer Software in Progress